 Are you interested in producing an RHAA approved competition in your area?
 The first step is to determine the date and location of the competition.
 At that time contact the RHAA office to reserve your date and have it added to the calendar.
 In order for a local ranch horse competition to be approved to qualify its winning contestants for advancement to the RHAA National Finals, the outlined minimum criteria must be followed and the event must be approved by a signed sanction agreement which is to be submitted to the RHAA office no less than thirty days prior to competition.
-All necessary forms (judges’ cards, competition results, membership applications) can be downloaded from the RHAA website and only RHAA forms must be submitted at the conclusion of all events.
+All necessary forms (judges’ cards, competition results, membership applications, representative forms) can be downloaded from the RHAA website and only RHAA forms must be submitted at the conclusion of all events.

 It is the responsibility of the show producers to provide all cattle, office help, arena workers and approved RHAA judges.